-- Passover: - The Jewish community is celebrating Passover April 5-13. - This year, the first two nights of the Passover Seder celebration fall on Wednesday and Thursday nights, April 5 and 6.
-The Jewish community observes April 6 and 7 and April 12 and 13 as holy days, which traditionally one would be unable to attend class or go to work.
+- The Jewish community is celebrating Passover April 22-30. - This year, the first two nights of the Passover Seder celebration fall on Monday and Tuesday nights, April 22 and 23.
+The Jewish community observes April 23 and 24 and April 29 and 30 as holy days, which traditionally one would be unable to attend class or go to work. - You may receive requests for excused absences on April 23, 24, 29 and 30.